cloud-image-editor/cloudimageeditor/README.md

 | folder | copy full folder from host to another folder into image |
 | hostname | set hostname |
 | interface | set interface config include interface name, addresss, netmask, gateway |

+## Contributing
+Bug fixes and other improvements to the cloudimageeditor library are welcome at any time.
+The preferred submission method is to use pull request by github, or use git send-email to submit patches to cloudimageeditor@126.com.